Skip to main content

 Setting Remote Employees Up For Success

-I’ve been managing a remote team for a few years now, so thought I’d share a couple of learnings to help you set your remote employees up for success.
+I’ve been managing remote teams for a few years now, so lastly I thought I’d share a couple of learnings to help you set your remote employees up for success.

 Onboarding someone remotely is more difficult than welcoming them into an office as it often boils down to meeting after meeting and downtime between meetings where they either have to just rote read or wait for the next action.